zbc0315/fastode/README.md

 # Fastode

-A toolset to help make python programming faster
+A toolset to help make python coding faster

 ## INSTALL